 Plug in your numbers.
 See how much you can save.

-- Can my land support the dry matter demand of my heifer herd?
+- Can my land support the dry matter demand of my herd?

-- Is the new feeding plan sufficient for my heifers’ healthy development?
+- Is the new feeding plan sufficient for my animals’ healthy development?

 - What are the establishment costs of a pasture system?

 - What is the operating expense and labor expense during the grazing season?

 - What are the financial implications of my current livestock-raising strategy?

 - How do the financial outcomes of the proposed pasture system compare to my existing strategy?